Is MSc Climate Change, Management & Finance right for me?

-GMAT is not required for MSc Climate Change, Management & Finance, but a well-balanced GMAT result with 650 or higher overall and a good result in the quantitative reasoning section will add weight to your application.
+GMAT or GRE is not required for MSc Climate Change, Management & Finance, but a well-balanced GMAT or GRE result on the 90th percentile or higher overall and a good result in the quantitative reasoning section will add weight to your application.

 An understanding of the sector you intend to work in and well-researched career goals should be demonstrated through your answer to the Career Planning Questions in the application form.

 In the career planning questions you will need to show you have thought about the type of employer you want to work for immediately after graduating and have researched your target organisation(s) and role.
 You will also need to answer the following questions to demonstrate awareness of what is required and the steps you will take to prepare for your chosen career.

 - How will your chosen programme help you reach your career goal?

 - Do you see any barriers that you may need to overcome to reach this goal (personally, professionally, or academically)?